blak3r/treadspan/README.md

 You'll need to have a Mac, install XCode, do things like create a developer certificate, and put your iphone into developer mode.
 It's a fair amount of steps.
 If I get enough interest i'll bite the bullet and go through the AppStore process so you don't have to do this.

 ### Protocol Analysis
 If you're interested in learning more about the reverse engineering of protocol attempts.
 Then, look in the [Protocol Analysis](/protocol-analysis/README.md) folder.
 Here I include raw captures of the traffic over both the serial port and BLE as well as my notes from reversing the protocols.

+## Contributors Welcome

+- Port ios mobile app to android.
+- If someone wants to setup a store to sell the programmed hardware / assembled serial port version, be my guest!
+- Looking for donations, to pay for the the $99/year apple developer program so I can release app.
+- Someone to document the full process of getting XCode setup, a developer certificate, how to put the phone into developer mode.

+## Get in touch

+The best way to get in touch is to go to the issues section and create an issue.

 ## FAQS